PSZSPT: a joint Planck and SPT-SZ cluster catalog: The PSZSPT cluster catalog

-As a final test, we estimate the mass for rank=1 associations using the cluster redshift $z$ and a X-ray prior on the $Y-M$ scaling relation \citep[see][]{PSZ1,PSZ2,tarrio2019}.
-We plot it against the published SPT-SZ mass after recalibrating it by a factor 0.8 to account for our mass definition, as was done in~\cite{tarrio2019} and as implemented in the MCSZ catalogue.
+As a final test, we estimated the mass for rank=1 associations using the cluster redshift $z$ and a X-ray prior on the $Y-M$ scaling relation \citep[see][]{PSZ1,PSZ2,tarrio2019}.
+We plotted it against the published SPT-SZ mass after recalibrating it by a factor of 0.8 to account for our mass definition, as was done in~\cite{tarrio2019} and as implemented in the MCSZ catalog.
 The result is shown in Fig.~\ref{fig:sptsz_match_mass}.
 The agreement between the two masses is good.
-We discuss further this figure, including outliers, in Appendix~\ref{sec:masscomp}.
+We discuss this figure further, including outliers, in Appendix~\ref{sec:masscomp}.

-Among the 419 joint detections, we found 290 matched to SPT-SZ clusters (rank=1) and 2 possibly matched to SPT-SZ clusters (rank=2).
+Among the 419 joint detections, we found 290 matched to SPT-SZ clusters (rank=1) and two possibly matched to SPT-SZ clusters (rank=2).